BIATeam/BIADocs/docs/40-DeveloperGuide/140-FileQueuing.md

 # File Queuing

-This file explains how to send and recieve File by Queuing (RabbitMQ).
+This file explains how to send and receive File by Queuing (RabbitMQ).

 ## Overview

-The BIA.Net.Queue autorise to send/Receive file by Message Queuing using a RabbitMQ server.
+The BIA.Net.Queue authorize to send/Receive file by Message Queuing using a RabbitMQ server.

 ## How to install